tatucosmin/hotel-system/README.md

-# hotel-system

-hotel-system is a project aimed to mimic a real-world scenario of an API for a hotel with these features:

 ## TODO:

+- [x] Middleware for user permission
-- [ ] Endpoints to interact with the users store
+- [ ] Handlers to interact with the ticket store in order to create tickets
-- [ ]
+- [ ] Automatically store closed tickets to S3 via a worker